gradle/gradle/design-docs/testing-toolkit.md

 * A user should be allowed to evaluate a project to trigger lifecycle events.
 Calling `Project.evaluate()` works but is an internal API.
 * Where do we draw the line between dummy project and real project instance?

-## Story 5: User can create repositories and populate dependencies
+## Story 6: User can create repositories and populate dependencies

 A set of interfaces will be developed to provide programmatic creation of a repositories and published dependencies.
 A benefit of this approach is that a test setup doesn't need to reach out to the internet for interacting with the dependency management mechanics.
 Furthermore, the user can create artifacts and metadata for test scenarios modeling the specific use case.

 ### User visible changes

-A user will need to declare the dependency on the test fixtures:

-    dependencies {
-        testCompile 'org.gradle.testkit:test-fixtures:2.4'
-    }

 As a user, you interact with the following interfaces to create repositories and dependencies: